-- Divide learning into smaller sessions - Be clear about expectations for online participation. - Provide immediate (or at least frequent) feedback through online knowledge checks, comments on collaborative documents, and chat to keep students motivated and moving forward.
+Divide learning into smaller sessions - Be clear about expectations for online participation and attendance - Provide immediate (or at least frequent) feedback through online knowledge checks, comments on collaborative documents, and chat to keep students motivated and moving forward.
 Include virtual meetings, live chats, or video tutorials to maintain a human connection.
-Students - Objective: Ensure you understand the learning objectives. - · Responsibility: Complete tasks and assignments using your best efforts. - Expectation: Monitor your learning to meet expectations and submit work on time. - Organization: Organize your time; follow the learning schedule provided by your teacher(s), take care of your computer and keep supplies organized (provided by the school).
+Students - Objective: Ensure you understand the learning objectives. - Responsibility: Complete tasks and assignments using your best efforts. - Expectation: Monitor your learning to meet expectations and submit work on time. - Organization: Organize your time; follow the learning schedule provided by your teacher(s).

 Parent/Guardian Objective: